DevExpress/devextreme-documentation/api-reference/10 UI Components/dxRangeSelector/1 Configuration/scale/discreteAxisDivisionMode.md

 ---
 ---
 ##### shortDescription
 Specifies whether ticks and grid lines should cross the labels or lie between them.
-Applies only if the [scale](Documentation/ApiReference/UI_Components/dxRangeSelector/Configuration/scale/#type) is *"discrete"*.
+Applies only if the scale's [type](Documentation/ApiReference/UI_Components/dxRangeSelector/Configuration/scale/#type) is *"discrete"*.

 ---

-The scale displays ticks and grid lines between labels.
+The RangeSelector UI widget displays ticks and grid lines between the scale's labels.
 You can set the **discreteAxisDivisionMode** property to *"crossLabels"* to display scale labels next to major ticks and grid lines.

 ![dxRangeSelector - discreteAxisDivisionMode](/images/ChartJS/range-selector-discreteAxisDivisionMode.png)